Dantez Walton: Professional career

 On September 4, 2020, Walton signed his first professional contract with Kataja BC of the Korisliiga.
 He averaged 12.3 points, 5.1 rebounds, 3.0 assists, and 1.6 steals per game.
 On August 17, 2021, Walton signed with BK JIP Pardubice of the Czech National Basketball League.

-Sioux Falls Skyforce (2022)

 On October 24, 2022, Walton joined the Sioux Falls Skyforce training camp roster.
 However, he did not make the final roster.